 If your emails don’t use flagged words and are well received by your audience, your deliverability should be quite high.
 A healthy deliverability percentage should be in the upper 90th percentile.

 Be sure to pay attention to emails with low deliverability.
-This is a great way to identify language that ESPs don’t like, such as…
+This is a great way to identify copy that ESPs don’t like, such as:

 The next metric is one most people are familiar with…